AKSW/KBox/README.md

 1) The Publisher: Your or your organization's email/URL;

+2) The Creator: Who have created the Knowledge base e.g. DBpedia -> http://dbpedia.org;

+3) The License: the dataset license;

-2) The URL where the Dataset can be dereferenced;
+4) The URL where the Dataset can be dereferenced;

-3) The Dataset URL name: the URL name that will be shown to the users;
+5) The Dataset URL name: the URL name that will be shown to the users;

-4) The Dataset description: Give us a few words to help others to know what your dataset is about;
+6) The Dataset description: Give us a few words to help others to know what your dataset is about;

-5) Tell us one reason why KBox is awesome. :)
+7) Tell us one reason why KBox is awesome. :)